FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 You can Also apply the same principle for Steam as well, how to do it?

+## Kingdom Hearts III - Steam!

 - Make sure to have Proton 5.13-6 up and running via Steam (if you downloaded from Heroic, make sure to copy its folder (it should be called Proton-5.3) into `~/.steam/steam/steamapps/common`.
 - Install the game using a local Wine build (or you could also use Lutris if you want) wherever you like
 - Add a non-steam game, and point it to the `KINGDOM HEARTS III.exe`
 - Click the gear, properties and reselect the .exe (also, make sure to remove everything from the launch options)
 - On the Compatibility menu, Force the use of Proton 5.13-6 from the menu selector
+- FOR NVIDIA OPTIMUS USERS!
+Proton 5.13 has this weird thing that doesn't load the icd from the dGPU, but rather uses the iGPU icd, resulting in very poor perforance.
+You do wanna just go over `/usr/share/vulkan/` and move all the icd's inside but the nvidia's out on another folder.
+Thank me later (more info about it on this post over reddit [here](https://www.reddit.com/r/SteamPlay/comments/jkj0yk/proton_513_games_dont_run_on_the_gpu_but_on_the/gak4dev/)
+- Also, as of yet, the game has a few shutters under Wayland.
+You wanna keep using X11 for the time being :P
 - Done!
 Enjoy!